 Civil society members participate actively in meetings of the NSWG and public events organised by NEITI.
 Attendance records also show that civil society is represented in the dissemination of information provided through NEITI Reports.
 NEITI officials and civil society representatives regularly attend each other’s workshops and events in Lagos and Abuja.
 There do not appear to be recent examples of dissemination events in local communities by NEITI or civil society organisations, although this appears to have been more common in the past.

 Access to public decision-making: Civil society representatives are able to speak freely on transparency and natural resource governance issues.
-There is evidence that NEITI Reports play a significant role in contributing to civil society’s analysis, research and advocacy.
+There is evidence that NEITI Reports play a significant role in contributing to civil society’s analysis, research, and advocacy.

 The CSSC’s sub-committee on remediation is the main body for the coordination of civil society action on NEITI’s recommendations for the sector.
 It is meant to support and supplement the efforts of the inter-ministerial task team to take action on NEITI’s findings.
 There are examples of the sub-committee providing concrete recommendations to the government for reform of the sector as a direct result of NEITI’s Reports and/or capacity building workshops.